G-Poiz/Username_Generator/README.md

-Python Username, Password Generator
+Python Username/ Password Generator
-All in one inclusive.
+All in one inclusive
 Get random password
 get random username